10 Easy Steps to Prepare for a Move

 Moving Tip #5

 Send an updated address card to friends and family.
-This is especially a good practice if you are moving right before the holidays.
+This is especially good practice if you are moving right before the holidays.

 Moving Tip #6